Working with Model Level Met

 Missing values

-Converting from model levels to pressure levels will result in some missing values.
+Converting from model levels to pressure levels may result in some missing values.
 These are plotted below.

 Points at which the surface pressure is significantly lower than the 1013.25 hPa reference surface pressure will result in missing values at the lowest-altitude target pressure levels.
 Additional model levels can be downloaded to decrease the number of missing values.
 Missing values do not occur at higher-altitude target pressure levels.